USA Banner

 Shelbi Small is an environmental protection specialist in the Energy Analysis and Sustainability Division and has been with the U.S. DOT Volpe Center since November 2022.
 She has five years of previous experience with the Bureau of Indian Affairs in assisting with natural resource and renewable energy projects on tribal lands as well as grants management and project oversight.

 Small is working with the Joint Office of Energy and Transportation to aid states regarding the National Electric Vehicle Infrastructure (NEVI) program.
-Funds have been allocated to states as of 2022 to begin build out of their electric vehicle (EV) charging infrastructure to meet the EV infrastructure goals set forth by the Biden Administration through the Bipartisan Infrastructure Law.
+Funds have been allocated to states as of 2022 to begin build out of their electric vehicle (EV) charging infrastructure to meet the EV infrastructure goals through the Infrastructure Investment and Jobs Act.
 She is also assisting in the formation of a Tribal Engagement Strategy for NEVI and future funding opportunities; this strategy will lay out the goals and objectives for the Joint Office to provide technical assistance to tribal nations regarding EV infrastructure projects.
-Small is also working with the Policy Analysis and Strategic Planning Division in assisting FHWA with future funding opportunities and programs.
+Small is also supporting FHWA's future funding opportunities and programs.

 BS Biochemistry and Cell Biology (Minor in Environmental Studies), University of California, San Diego